Sysinternals/ProcDump-for-Linux/README.md

 sudo procdump -C 65 -M 100 -p 1234
 ```
 ## Current Limitations
-* Has only been tested on Ubuntu 14.04+
 * Currently will only run on Linux Kernels version 3.5+
 * Does not have full feature parity with Windows version of ProcDump, specifically, stay alive functionality, and custom performance counters